m0xpd/PATCH/Hardware/Twin RJ45 Board/ReadMe.md

 # PATCH Twin RJ45 Board

 This folder contains details of a Twin RJ45 board, which allows the Patch system to use two CAT5 (or better) cables to provide a six channel link between two locations in large a modular case.
-This idea was propted by a suggestion made in response to the initial Patch system by "CoogLFish" - to whom I am grateful.
+This idea was propted by a suggestion made in response to the initial PATCH system by "CoogLFish" - to whom I am grateful.

 The Twin RJ45 board is seen below in populated and unpopulated form: